-There are inspiration galleries in every crevice of the web, but there are significantly fewer resources on how to actually be inspired.
+There are inspiration galleries in every crevice of the web, but little on how to actually be inspired.
 Rita DeRaedt shares her tips on nurturing your creativity.

 Search online for any idea, concept, or colour scheme and hundreds of results pile in.
 In this world where the clichéd 'design rockstar' reins supreme, designers jump on the bandwagon of trends faster than ever before.
 Along with trends, the good, the bad, and the ugly, come the hordes of imitators.